Somatic mutation: Disease

-Somatic mutations accumulate within an organism's cells as it ages and with each round of cell division; the role of somatic mutations in the development of cancer is well established, and is implicated in the biology of aging.
+Somatic mutations accumulate within an organism's cells as it ages and with each round of cell division; the role of somatic mutations in the development of cancer is well established, and the accumulation of somatic mutations is implicated in the biology of aging.

-Mutations in neuronal stem cells (especially during neurogenesis) and in post-mitotic neurons lead to genomic heterogeneity of neurons - referred to as "somatic brain mosaicism".
+Mutations in neuronal stem cells (especially during neurogenesis) and in post-mitotic neurons lead to genomic heterogeneity of neurons—referred to as "somatic brain mosaicism".
 The accumulation of age-related mutations in neurons may be linked to neurodegenerative diseases, including Alzheimer's disease, but the association is unproven.
 The majority of central-nervous system cells in the adult are post-mitotic, and adult mutations might affect only a single neuron.
 Unlike in cancer, where mutations result in clonal proliferation, detrimental somatic mutations might contribute to neurodegenerative disease by cell death.
 Accurate assessment of somatic mutation burden in neurons therefore remains difficult to assess.

 Role in carcinogenesis

-If a mutation occurs in a somatic cell of an organism, it will be present in all descendants of this cell within the same organism.
+If a mutation occurs in a cell of an organism, that mutation will be present in all the descendants of this cell within the same organism.
 The accumulation of certain mutations over generations of somatic cells is part of the process of malignant transformation, from normal cell to cancer cell.

 Cells with heterozygous loss-of-function mutations (one good copy of a gene and one mutated copy) may function normally with the unmutated copy until the good copy has been spontaneously somatically mutated.
 This kind of mutation happens often in living organisms, but it is difficult to measure the rate.
 Measuring this rate is important in predicting the rate at which people may develop cancer.